2017 ICOM NATHIST Conference: The Anthropocene

 Dr. Helmuth Trischler

-Dr. Helmuth Trischler is the head of research at the Deutches Museum in Munich and serves as the joint director with Dr. Christof Mauch of the Rachel Carson Center for Environment and Society.
+Dr. Helmuth Trischler is the head of research at the Deutsches Museum in Munich and serves as the joint director with Dr. Christof Mauch of the Rachel Carson Center for Environment and Society.
 Trischler is also a professor of modern history and history of technology at the Ludwig-Maximilians University.
 Trischler has authored more than 30 books and edited volumes and over 100 articles on social history, history of science and technology, transport history, and environmental history among other topics.
 He has also co-edited several book series, including Umwelt und Geschichte (Vandenhoeck & Ruprecht, Göttingen) and The Environment in History: International Perspectives (Berghahn Books, Oxford and New York).
 Some of his most recent publications focus on the Anthropocene and sustainable practices.

 Welcome to Pittsburgh